Restaurant in Taipei, Taiwan

 Is Tian Jin Onion Pancake good for a special occasion?

 Not in the traditional sense.
-There's no private dining, no reservation system, and no elevated service format.
+There's no private dining, no reservation system, no elevated service format.
 If a special occasion means atmosphere and ceremony, look elsewhere — Taïrroir or Le Palais fit that brief.
 But if the occasion is food-focused and you want to mark it with something genuinely respected (three OAD Casual Asia rankings), this works as a deliberate, informed choice.

 What are alternatives to Tian Jin Onion Pancake in Taipei?